Indonesia's Legal System

 Regulation

-For the purpose of this section, regulation means all the applicable laws in a country.
-Based on the elucidation Article 1 (2) jo.
+For the purpose of this section, regulation refers to the secondary definition, meaning all the applicable laws in a country.
+Article 1 (2) jo.
 Article 7 jo.
-Article 8 of Law No. 12/2011, laws and regulations refer to all regulations which are publicly and legally binding, that are issued by the people’s assembly jointly with the government, either at the central or regional level, as well as all decrees issued by an administrative body or official, either at the central or regional levels, which are also publicly and legally binding.
+Article 8 of Law No. 12/2011 provides that laws and regulations refer to all legislation that is publicly and legally binding, of which had been issued by the house of representative in conjunction with the government.
+Decrees that are also issued by an administrative body or an official fall within the definition of law and regulations.
+Both of these are applicable at both central and regional levels.

 From the abovementioned definition, it can be concluded that the characteristics of the laws and regulations are: (i) general and comprehensive; (ii) universal; (iii) pre-emptive; and (iv) having the power to correct and improve by itself.